timcsy/gymize/README.md

-# marenv - Markov Environment
+# Gymize - Unity Environment with Gymnasium and PettingZoo

 Reinforcement and Imitation Learning API with Gymnasium and PettingZoo.